CamCove-Crichton/Whiskey-d_Away/README.md

 - I have found there to be an error on the basket page when it comes to the note to display to the user how much is needed to be spent to qualify for the discount, as at the moment it display 0 instead of the the amount required to spend.
 I then searched the contexts.py file and found that it was because the discount delta variable was only being calulated if there was already a discount.
 So I moved the calculation outside of the if block and then it fixed the issue
 - Found a bug when trying to navigate to other templates from the home template, that the icon reloads back to the home page navigation link when the new template is loaded - After seeking advise from ChatGPT, I was able to implement the javascript change to keep the icon next to the nav item selected, apart from when it is on the whiskey experiences, then it pops back to the end of the nav, which I quite like, so I left it in there intentionally
 - Issue with getting the cards to display in the manner in which I require.
 After taking some time to adjust some css, I did get it to display in the manner in which I was looking for.
 The tour detail template is a bit bland on the image side but it is because I want to have more images showing, but due to time constraints, I have not had the chance to add this feature in, so it is listed in the future developments
+- I found there was an issue with the discount banner getting in the way when scrolling on the home page, so I used some javascript to fade the banner out when the user scrolls down and then when they scroll back up to fade the banner back in, this was assisted by ChaGPT due to time constraints

 ### Validator Testing